ARM-software/ebbr/source/chapter2-uefi.rst

 Variables as found in [UEFI]_ § 3.3.

 .. list-table:: Required UEFI Variables
-   :widths: 25 75
+   :widths: 50 50
    :header-rows: 1

    * - Variable Name
      - Description
    * - `Boot####`
-     - A boot load option. `####` is a numerical hex value
+     - A boot load option. `####` is a numerical hex value.
    * - `BootCurrent`
-     - The boot option that was selected for the current boot
+     - The boot option that was selected for the current boot.
    * - `BootNext`
-     - The boot option that will be used for the next boot only
+     - The boot option that will be used for the next boot only.
    * - `BootOrder`
      - An ordered list of boot options.
        Firmware will try `BootNext` and each `Boot####` entry in the order given by `BootOrder` to find the first bootable image.
    * - `OsIndications`
-     - Method for OS to request features from firmware
+     - Method for OS to request features from firmware.
    * - `OsIndicationsSupported`
-     - Variable for firmware to indicate which features can be enabled
+     - Variable for firmware to indicate which features can be enabled.

 Block device partitioning
 -------------------------